tamarit/reverCSP/README.md

     $ docker run --name csp -it -v $PWD/examples:/reverCSP/examples -v $PWD/output:/reverCSP/output --rm revercsp

-Once inside the container the usage is as it is described in [Usage](#usage).
-The on-host examples folder can be used to modify or add new examples, while the on-host output folder will contain the tracks produced inside the container.
+Two folders are exposed to the docker container (see the `-v` option): `./examples`, which contains CSP specifications and `./output`, where PDFs representing the current track will be generated.
+When the container launches, the user is presented with a `bash` prompt, from which they can run reverCSP, as described in [Usage](#usage).

 Usage
 =====